 Covenants continue to play an important role.
 They serve as new beginnings and lay the foundation for God’s future in our lives.
 Yet, renewed and new covenants often come at special moeds—appointed times.
 One such moed involves the covenant of Rosh Hashanah—found in Leviticus 23 and Numbers 10 and 29—where we enter the new year of God’s calendar and all the new beginnings God has set aside for us!

 Rosh Hashanah, Our Time of New Beginnings

 Some people think of Rosh Hashanah as simply the ‘Jewish New Year,’ but it is more.
-Rosh Hashanah reminds us of the preparation needed to succeed in the year ahead and to transition into all God has for us.
-This focus on God is key, because God is at the heart of all biblically founded holidays.
+Rosh Hashanah reminds us of the preparation needed to succeed in the year ahead and to transition, to move through the gates, and into all God has for us.
+This focus on God is key because God is at the heart of all biblically founded holidays.
 Rosh Hashanah also serves as a call to repent and remember, cleansing ourselves to enter the new season in step with God.